Syedadnan32/Netflix-Data-Exploration-with-SQL/README.md

 WHERE
 	TYPE = 'Movie';

---4-- Find the Most Common Rating for Movies and TV Shows SELECT
+--4-- Find the Most Common Rating for Movies and TV Shows?

+SELECT
 	*
 FROM